 Benefits: A compact roundabout would give equal priority to all legs which will minimize queues.
 Bicycle traffic could use the sidewalks or share the lane as traffic speeds will be slow.
 Pedestrian crossings will be kept short which will improve safety and visibility.
 Main Street would be the same priority as Pine Street.
 This will improve the intersection operation and safety.
 As well as a safety improvement the operations improved.
 The worst leg of this roundabout is on the east leg, with a LOS of C (all others at LOS B) and a v/c ratio of 0.59 (all others below 0.49).
-The overall intersection control delay is 11.87, with a LOS of B. A Crash Reduction Factor (CRF) of 0.88 should be applied for a roundabout.
+The overall intersection control delay is 11.87, with an improved LOS of B. A Crash Reduction Factor (CRF) of 0.88 should be applied for a roundabout.

 Key Considerations/Impacts: Some additional right-of-way will be required for north and east legs which will have property impacts.
 All entering legs would then be yield controlled.
 Fewer takes of property than with fully fixing alignment and skew.
+Occasionally, traffic backs up from the interchange through this intersection and would also back up through the roundabout.
+This would limit most movements through this intersection compared to other intersection control types.